oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 ## Task 2: Secure databases by updating with new gold image

-In this task, we will perform PDB patching.
-In this scenario, we will unplug the Finance PDB (associated with the CDB - sales) and plug it into a higher version CDB, HR.
+In this task, we will perform Pluggable Database patching.
+In this scenario, we will unplug the ***Finance PDB*** (associated with the Container database - sales.subnet.vcn.oraclevcn.com) and plug it into a higher version CDB, ***hr.subnet.vcn.oraclevcn.com***.
 Currently, Finance is at version 19.17, while HR is at version 19.23.

 ![](images/pre-update.png "pre-update")

 Lets complete below steps to perform the pdb patching.

-1. Subscribe sales CDB to goldimage 19cDB-Linux-x64-APP.
+1. Subscribe sales CDB to goldimage ***19cDB-Linux-x64-APP***.

 Under the "Target Subscription" tab in the Fleet Maintenance Hub, follow these steps: